OPEN-NEXT/wp2.2_dev/README.md

 ### Data-mining

 One way to mine data from a version control repository is to download it directly.
 However, some repositories, especially those developing open source hardware with binary format computer-aided design (CAD) files, can take up hundreds of megabytes.
-This will substantially increase the time and storage space needed when mining many repositories to the point of being impractical.
+This will substantially increase the time, network bandwidth, and storage space needed when mining many repositories to the point of being impractical.

 The solution implemented in `osmine` is to use the Python [`requests`](https://requests.readthedocs.io/) library to query APIs provided by GitHub and Wikifactory.
 Queries are essentially text strings written in the [GraphQL](https://graphql.org/) langauge which allow highly granular requests for data.
-For example, a GraphQL query may request the username of the person who made a particular commit to a certain repository.
-In contrast, previous-generation [representational state transfer](https://en.wikipedia.org/wiki/Representational_state_transfer) (REST) queries are less expressive, and obtaining that username may require a query for *all* metadata for a commit including its creation time, summary test, URL, and other information.
+For example, a GraphQL query may request the username of the person who made a particular commit to a certain repository and only that information would be returned.
+In contrast, previous-generation [representational state transfer](https://en.wikipedia.org/wiki/Representational_state_transfer) (REST) queries are less expressive, and obtaining that username may require a query for *all* metadata for a commit including its creation time, summary text, URL, and other information.
 Fortunately, the latest versions of the GitHub and Wikifactory APIs support GraphQL queries making the data-mining task performed by `osmine` more time and network-bandwidth efficient.
 Since these queries only request *metadata*, the large downloads associated with downloading whole repositories are avoided.

 One design goal of `osmine` is modularity in the supported version control platforms.
 For example, the main data-mining script `osmine/miner/mine.py` calls separate scripts for GitHub (`osmine/miner/GitHub.py`) and Wikifactory (`osmine/miner/Wikifactory.py`) then combines the data before it is saved by the export script (`osmine/postprocess/exporter.py`).
 The hope is that support for other platforms such as GitLab or generic Git repositories can be added by adding scripts specific to them under `osmine/miner`.
 This will reduce duplication of code and increase the maintainability of the codebase.